Spacefun

 6. Seamonkey

-TuxWiz is the perfect environment to dive deep into the world of Linux.
+Tuxwiz is the perfect environment to dive deep into the world of Linux.
 Well preconfigured, you can just use it as it is.
 But the fun starts when you tweak it to your own likes and needs.
-TuxWiz is the distribution I mostly use for my Linux Videos and is also the name of my YouTube channel.
+Tuxwiz is the distribution I mostly use for my Linux Videos and is also the name of my YouTube channel.
 If you are planning to become a 'real Linux Hacker' this is definitly the distribution of choice (or Slackware, of course).

 Adding new Applications